SherbyRobotics/racecar/doc/README.md

 What you should be seeing (on left is the simulator, on right is RVIZ):
 ![](https://github.com/SherbyRobotics/racecar/blob/master/doc/gazebo.jpg "gazebo" )

-# Recharging the RaceCar
+# The RaceCar batteries
 * The RaceCar contains two batteries:
-    * a 8.4V Traxxas battery to power the motors and
+    * a 5V Anker battery to power the Raspberry Pi and the LiDAR;
-    * a 5V Anker battery to power the Raspberry Pi and the LiDAR.
+    * a 8.4V Traxxas Ni-Mh battery to power the motors.

+# Charging the Anker battery
 * To charge the Anker battery, use the small USB connector, plug it in the "input" port, then connect the other side to a computer's powered USB or a phone charger 5V.
 If the battery is empty, it can take many hours to charge (maybe charge during the night), but it should last long.

     ![](https://github.com/SherbyRobotics/racecar/blob/master/doc/racecar_anker_battery.jpg "anker_battery" )

+# Charging the Traxxas battery
 * For the Traxxas battery, use the charger coming with the Kit (it may differ from the figure below depending on the version).
 Make sure the switch of the motor drive is on left ("Charge").
 Connect the wires like in the figure below. **To avoid short circuit, make sure to connect the "banana" plugs first in the charger before plugging the other end to the power board (do the reverse when removing the wires after charging!)**.
 On the charger, make sure the battery type is set to NiMH and the maximum current limit is 2A.
 Hold « Start » to start charging.
 When the battery is charged, the charger should stop by itself with a sound.
 Stop charging manually if it has been charging for more than 1 hour.
 Normally, the charging time is around 30-40 minutes if the battery is empty.

     ![](https://github.com/SherbyRobotics/racecar/blob/master/doc/Charging_Traxxas_with_imax_B6.jpg "traxxas_battery" )

+* Sometimes, the charger will "charge" the Traxxas battery for like 20 seconds and then decide it is full.
+In reality, the battery has not been recharged.
+Wait a minute and try again (Hold Start).
+Repeat until the charging cycle starts for real (at least 25 minutes or more).

 # The Killswitch

 * The RaceCar features a big red mushroom: the killswitch.
 When pressed, the motor drive is disabled and the car stops moving.
 This is a hardware killswitch connected directly to the motor drive.
 It will disable propulsion regardless of software.
 The killswitch is a « normally close » switch.
 When you press it, the circuit open.